 In order to promote discourse in the field of aviation and space laws, we invite submissions from scholars, practitioners and students on a rolling basis for our blog ‘Lex ad Coelum’.
+Student submissions have to be preferably co-authored with a scholar or a practitioner.

 - The post must deal with contemporary issues of international or domestic interest involving either aviation or space laws.